adrianhuebner/JavaExercises/README.md

 - Create a method that takes in three ints (firstNumber, secondNumber, thirdNumber)
     - Check to see if numbers are equal or different
         - Otherwise print "Neither all are equal or different"

+### PlayingCat

+- Create a method that takes in a boolean (summer) and a int (temperature)
+    - Determine whether or not the cat is playing outside based on the weather

 ## Method Overloading Challenges